keenanwoodall/keenanwoodall.com/_posts/tutorials/2019-10-12-neat-csharp-and-unity-tips.md

 ---
-title: A List Of Underused Parts of Unity's API And Cool But Mostly Inconsequential C# Features
+title: A List Of Underused Parts Of Unity's API & Neat But Mostly Inconsequential C# Features
 date: "2019-10-12"
 author: Keenan Woodall
-permalink: "/tutorials/cool-csharp-tips-for-unity"
+permalink: "/tutorials/neat-csharp-and-unity-tips"
 excerpt: ""
 ---

 Here's a handful of C# features and parts of the Unity API I've found over the years.
-I never see some of these used, so there's a good chance you'll see something new.
+I rarely see some of these used, so there's a good chance you'll see something new.

 **Disclaimer:** The items on this list aren't life-changing or the objectively best way to do stuff.
 I just like them personally.